dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 #### HTML, CSS

-I had orignially just decided to use `id` as the default identifier for an element.
-A `class` may only being seen used in the case of an element need to have more than one identifier or a temporary identifer other than `id`.
+I had originally just decided to use `id` as the default identifier for an element.
+A `class` may be used in the case of an element where there is more than one identifier or a temporary identifer other than `id`.

 The layout of CSS props follow a standard via: